 He also indicates that the non-psychoactive cannabinoid is part of his daily routine.

-Why exactly does Collins dose with CBD on the daily?
+Why exactly does Collins dose with CBD daily?

-He says CBD products not only boost his energy levels, but also help speed up recovery time from long runs and are excellent for improving sleep.
+He says CBD products not only boost his energy levels but also help speed up the recovery time from long runs and are excellent for improving sleep.

 CBD for Runner’s Aches and Pains: Why More Athletes are Ditching Advil for CBD

-For decades, the common go-to for any athlete in pain was over-the-counter meds like ibuprofen, Advil, and Tylenol.
+For decades, the common go-to for any athlete in pain as over-the-counter meds like ibuprofen, Advil, and Tylenol.

 As a runner and cyclist myself, I used Advil for years before making the switch to CBD.